alistairrutherford/traffic-rss-ha/README.md

 RSS Pull Parser for UK Highways Agency RSS traffic incident feed.

-This is suitable for Android.
+This uses my netthreads-rss-pullparser library here https://github.com/alistairrutherford/netthreads-rss-pullparser

-The advantages of a pull parser are that it is fast and can be cancelled during processing unlike like SAX and DOM parsers.
+The advantages of a pull parser are that it is fast and can be cancelled during mid parse.

 License